dharmab/ansible-playbooks/roles/archlinux/README.md

 This role is intended for automation of first-time setup of an Arch Linux development environment.
-It should not be used for day-to-day maintenance.
+It should not be used for day-to-day maintenance. **If you run this without first trialing it in a VM you are an idiot.
+If you run this without proper backups you are an idiot.
+If you use this playbook for regular maintenance of your Arch Linux installation you are an idiot.** Using this for regular updates violates [The Arch Way](https://wiki.archlinux.org/index.php/The_Arch_Way) and you're going to screw up your machine when manual intervention is required.

 ## Usage
 Create an inventory file named `localhost` with the following content